-To examine the mechanisms by which trans-generational priming is transmitted to following generations, we carried out further experiments with Arabidopsis mutants in DNA (de)methyation machinery (3,4).
-These analyses have suggested that reduced DNA methylation in disease-exposed parent plants is transmitted to their progeny, where it primes salicylic acid-dependent immune responses.
-While the exact TAR-regulatory sequences that become targeted for DNA de-methylation remain unknown, independent lines of evidence are suggest that reduced DNA methylation at transposable elements (TEs) in the (peri)centromeric regions trans-regulate priming of defence genes across the plant’s genome (2,4,5).
+To examine the mechanisms by which trans-generational priming is transmitted to following generations, we carried out further experiments with Arabidopsis mutants in DNA (de)methylation machinery (4,5).
+These analyses have shown that reduced DNA methylation in disease-exposed parent plants is transmitted to their progeny, where it primes salicylic acid-dependent and independent immune responses.
+While the exact hypomethylated loci that controlling TIR unknown, independent lines of evidence suggest that reduced DNA methylation at transposable elements (TEs) in the (peri)centromeric regions trans-regulates priming of defence genes across the plant’s entire genome (2,5-7).

-The discovery of TAR and epigenetic inheritance of defence priming not only changes the conventional view on how plant communities adapt to long-lasting biotic stress, it also provides new opportunities for novel strategies of crop crop protection and breeding.
+The discovery of TIR and epigenetic inheritance of defence priming not only changes the conventional view on how plant communities adapt to long-lasting biotic stress, it also provides new opportunities for novel strategies of crop crop protection and breeding.
 Particularly, our recent study of epigenetic recombinant inbred lines (epiRILs) of Arabidopsis has provided more evidence that reduced DNA methylation at selected loci in the (peri)centromeric regions can yield high levels of heritable disease resistance (6).
 However, creating epigenetically altered crop varieties has proven difficult because crop species are typically more sensitive to genome-wide reductions in DNA methylation than Arabidopsis, causing lethality or sterility.
 Therefore, exploitation of TIR in crop species requires adjustable methods of DNA hypomethylation, which would prevent lethality/sterility by over-stimulation, whilst still ensuring sufficient DNA hypomethylation to induce TIR.

-Current studies in our lab are focusing on the mechanisms by which selected pericentromeric regions control heritable defence gene priming across the genome, as well as the ecological and evolutionary drivers of TAR.
-In addition, we are developing chemical and genetic tools that enable introduction of adjustable levels of hypo-methylation at the (pericentromeric) regions of tomato.
-These tools will help crop breeders to exploit epigenetic variation, and select for epigenetically primed varieties that require fewer chemicals for disease control.
+Current studies in our lab are focusing on the mechanisms by which selected hypomethylated DNA loci mediate long-priming of defence genes across the plant genome.
+In addition, we are developing chemical and molecular-genetic tools that enable introduction of adjustable levels of DNA hypomethylation.
+These tools will help crop breeders to exploit epigenetic variation, and select for epigenetically primed varieties that require fewer pesticides to control pests and diseases.